 A multi-year monitoring period provides responsible emitters with time to implement emissions reduction projects, acquire Australian carbon credit units (ACCUs) or average out peaks and troughs in emissions.

 If a facility has emissions that exceeded (or is reasonably likely to exceed) its safeguard baseline for a financial year (a default monitoring period), it may apply for a multi-year monitoring period.
-The monitoring period can be a two or three year period and provides responsible emitters with additional time to reduce the average net emissions from the facility to be below the baseline.
-Average net emissions can be reduced by either reducing actual emissions from the facility, or acquiring and surrendering ACCUs.
+The multi-year monitoring period can be a 2 or 3 year period and provides responsible emitters with additional time to reduce average net emissions so that they are at or below the facility’s average baseline for the period.
+Average net emissions can be reduced by either reducing actual emissions from the facility, or by surrendering ACCUs.

 To be eligible for a multi-year monitoring period, a responsible emitter must be able to demonstrate that:

-To apply for multi-year monitoring period, please complete the multi-year monitoring period application form.
+To apply for a multi-year monitoring period, please complete the multi-year monitoring period

 About The Clean Energy Regulator

 Carbon Pricing Mechanism